 In a positive peer culture environment, our clients support each other’s growth.
 They learn from each other, from their counsellors, and most importantly, from themselves.

-At Portage, respect is the basis of all interventions.
-Portage’s therapeutic community approach works from a wellness rather than an illness model, and seeks to empower clients with tools and confidence to give them a reason to hope again – hope that they can choose to lead their lives the way they want to, hope that they can choose to be who they really are meant to be, free from the grasp of addiction.
+In all our programs, respect is the basis of all interventions.
+Our therapeutic community approach works from a wellness rather than an illness model, and seeks to empower clients with tools and confidence to give them a reason to hope again – hope that they can choose to lead their lives the way they want to, hope that they can choose to be who they really are meant to be, free from the grasp of addiction.

 - Being evaluated and introduced to the principles of the therapeutic community